-This is why we feel strongly about using blogging not only to increase trust and establish authority, but more importantly, to be an important catalyst in the overall SEO strategy.
+This is why we feel strongly about using blogging not only to increase trust and establish authority but, more importantly, to be an essential catalyst in the overall SEO strategy.

-When something is as important as lead generation, you’d want to have complete control over your channel.
-And that’s one of the reasons why a blog is such an important investment.
-It’s not only cost efficient, it’s also completely yours.
+With something as important as lead generation, you’ll want complete control over your channel.
+And that’s one of the reasons a blog is such a significant investment.
+It’s not only cost-efficient; it’s also completely yours.

-3. You miss out on closing more sales and gaining more clients.
+3. You close more sales and gain more clients.

-With the amount of content available to your average consumer, it’s important for businesses to make sure that their target market’s questions are answered right within their very own pages.
+With the amount of content available to your average consumer, your business must ensure that your target market’s questions are answered right within your very own pages.

 Leverage the Power of Business Blogging

 Blogging does more than drive traffic to your website.
 It can turn that valuable traffic into leads and help your organization rank better on search engine results while communicating company initiatives to audiences.
 That said, understanding blogging statistics and trends can help you enhance your strategy to boost online visibility, generate leads, and ultimately achieve your bottom line.